 Located in south west Italy, Sorrento is a stunning coastal town with colourful buildings sat on the cliffsides.
 It overlooks the gorgeous view of the Bay of Naples, with bustling marinas and boat-filled waters.
 The elegant coast is not its only attraction though; Sorrento is home to a lush countryside where eager hikers explore the valleys, hills, and mountains!

 The town is rich in Roman history, with the region being a popular getaway spot for many Roman Emperors.
 During your holiday you must visit Pompeii which offers the truly unique and moving experience of witnessing a city and its citizens frozen in time.
 In Sorrento itself there is plenty of history to delve into, with 14th century churches, Roman-era fortifications, and museums.

 Sorrento is a great family holiday destination thanks to its sightseeing opportunities, boat trips, and beaches just outside the town!
-It also invites couples too, they can experience a romantic retreat as they sip on limoncello whilst admiring the charming scenery.
+It's also a great spot for couples, as they can experience a romantic retreat as they sip on limoncello whilst admiring the charming scenery.

 Sorrento has a fantastic nightlife with buzzing clubs and bars boasting beautiful views.
 As the town is known for its Limoncello, you must enjoy some - it will be available in almost any bar!

-There are a variety of eateries in Sorrento: tradition restaurants, pizzerias, and gelato shops to name a few!
+There are a variety of eateries in Sorrento, from traditional restaurants, pizzerias and gelato shops just to name a few!
 A typical Sorrento dish is Gnocchi alla sorrentina – fresh pasta in tomato sauce with melted mozzarella on top.

 Other than sightseeing and visiting museums, children can release their energy by swimming at a nearby beach, the Bagni della Regina Giovanna, or a hotel pool.
 The area is very child-friendly, and kids are bound to love the gelato shops!